 You can color K-tip extensions, but there are limitations.
 The best approach is to choose extension hair that matches your desired color from the start.
 If you want to change your overall hair color after getting K-tips installed, talk to your stylist about the safest approach.
 Our professionals will color your natural hair and blend it with the extensions, or apply a gloss or toner to both for a cohesive look.
 Check out our Instagram for before and afters, showcasing color transformations.

 If you regularly change your hair color, mention this during your consultation.
-Your stylist can help you choose extension shades that will work with your color routine or recommend a different extension method that's more flexible for frequent color changes.
+Your stylist can help you choose extension shades that will work with your color routine or recommend a different extension method that is more flexible for frequent color changes.

 Who Is a Good Candidate for K-Tip Extensions?

 K-tip extensions work best for guests with fine to medium hair texture who want natural-looking length and volume.
-Because the bonds are small and flexible, they integrate beautifully with finer hair without creating bulk or visible attachment points.
+Because the bonds are small and flexible, they blend well with finer hair without creating bulk or visible attachment points.

-You're a good candidate for K-tips if you have at least 3-4 inches of natural hair (the extensions need enough hair to bond to), healthy hair without excessive breakage, and realistic expectations about maintenance.
-K-tips require commitment to proper care, so they're ideal for someone willing to adjust their hair routine.
+You’re a good candidate for K-tips if you have at least 3 to 4 inches of natural hair (the extensions need enough hair to bond to), healthy hair without excessive breakage, and realistic expectations about maintenance.
+K-tips take commitment to proper care, so they’re ideal for someone willing to adjust their hair routine.

-During a consultation at Menagerie Style House, we assess your hair type, lifestyle, and goals to determine if K-tips are the right extension method for you.
-Sometimes a different method or a combination of methods works better depending on your specific needs.
+During a consultation at Menagerie Style House, we assess your hair type, lifestyle, and goals to decide if K-tips are the right extension method for you.
+Sometimes a different method, or a combination of methods, works better depending on your specific needs.

 Additional Frequently Asked Questions About K-Tip Extensions